AdamXweb/artify-macos/README.md

 >
 > Let imagine, every day, when I open my laptop at 9 AM, I can see the best photo of this day, with detail information, history, and the author.
 That would be amazing 😱
 >
-> Without considering, I start to develop the macOS app as well as the [Artify-Core](https://github.com/NghiaTranUIT/artify-core), which is written by Golang.
+> Without considering, I start to develop the macOS app as well as the [Desktopaint-Core](https://github.com/NghiaTranUIT/desktopaint-core), which is written by Golang.
 >
 > All of the art pictures will be hand-picked by me and my best girlfriend.
 Hope you enjoy it 😍

-* **How does Artify generate the beautify wallpaper?**
+* **How does Desktopaint generate the beautify wallpaper?**

 > **[DR;TL]**
 >